-Arsenic, ppm = $$\frac{\text{Micrograms of Arsenic (From Graph)}}{\text{Sample Wt. (g)}}$$ granules through a small funnel, with a 0.5-in.
-I.D. by 2.5 in. long stem, so that particles do not contact the neck.
+Arsenic, ppm = $\frac{\text{Micorgrams of Arsenic (From Graph)}}{\text{Sample Wt. (g)}}$

-NOTES AND PRECAUTIONS
+NOTE AND PRECAUTIONS

-- 1. Alternatively, a photoelectric colorimeter or a color comparator may be used for color determination or color matching. - 2.
-Reagents 2-12 must be arsenic free. - 3.
+- 1. This method is equivalent to the silver diethyldithiocarbamate procedure adopted by the Association of Official Analytical Chemists (AOAC 25.006, p.
+428, 12th Ed., 1975).
+This is a primary procedure not usually used by most laboratories. - 2.
+A spectrophotometer providing narrow-band monochromatic light by means of a prism or diffraction grating is recommended.
+However, other photoelectric colorimeters or color comparators may be used for color determination or color matching. - 3.
+Reagents 2 through 12 must be arsenic free. - 4.
 Small zinc granules adhering to the neck (24/40 Ts joint) of the generator flask preclude a tight seal when attaching the scrubber tube and absorber.
 Leaks cause low and erratic results.
-Avoid this problem by adding the zinc
+Avoid this problem by adding the zinc granules through a small funnel, with a 0.5-inch I.D. by 2.5-inch long stem, so that particles do not contact the neck.

-- 4. In case of excessive foaming, repeat the entire series using less zinc; however, the amount must be sufficient to provide adequate sweeping of the solutions and assembly. - 5.
-Sensitivity is increased by avoiding dilution of the trapping solutions.
-While the 4-mL portions are too small to permit rinsing the cell between samples, carry-over is insignificant if the cell is thoroughly clean and is permitted to drain into a cloth or paper towel before introducing the next solution. - 6.
-Alternate preparation of test solution by oxidative digestion: Weigh 5.00 g (± 0.01 g) of sample in a 100-mL beaker, and dissolve by adding 10 mL of water.
-Transfer quantitatively to a 800-mL Kjeldahl flask with a minimum amount of water.
-Add cautiously 50 mL of concentrated nitric acid; then, add cautiously 10 mL of concentrated sulfuric acid while swirling the flask gently.
+In case of excessive foaming, repeat the entire series using less zinc; however, the amount must be sufficient to provide adequate sweeping of the solutions and assembly.

+6. Sensitivity is increased by avoiding dilution of the trapping solutions.
+While the 4-ml portions are too small to permit rinsing the cell between samples, carry-over is insignificant if the cell is thoroughly clean and is permitted to drain into a cloth or paper towel before introducing the next solution.

+7. Alternate wet ashing procedure recommended for starch samples.
+Weigh accurately $5.00 \pm 0.01$ g of crude or refined sugar sample and transfer quantitatively into an 800-ml Kjeldahl flask.
+(Following Note 8, transfer quantitatively the 10 g of solution to a Kjeldahl flask with a minimum amount of water.) in a hood, add cautiously 50 ml of concentrated nitric acid (rinsing down any portion of the sample that might be in the neck of the flask); then, add cautiously 10 ml of concentrated sulfuric acid while swirling the flask gently.

 Support the flask at an angle of about 60 degrees on an asbestos mat with a 2-inch hole, using a ringstand.
 Warm slightly with a gas flame and discontinue heating if foaming or reaction becomes excessive.
 Repeat this procedure until the reaction has quieted, then heat the flask cautiously and rotate occasionally, if necessary, to prevent caking or charring of sample upon glass exposed to flame.
 Maintain oxidizing conditions in the flask at all times during digestion by cautiously adding small amounts of concentrated nitric acid whenever mixture turns brown or darkens.
 Continue digestion until organic matter is destroyed and copious fumes of white sulfur trioxide (SO3) are evolved.
-(Final solution should be colorless or, at most, light straw color).
-Cool slightly, and cautiously add 75 ML of saturated ammonium oxalate solution to assist in expelling oxides of nitrogen from solution.
-Evaporate again to the point where SO3 fumes appear in neck of flask.
+(Final solution should be colorless or, at most, light straw color.)
+Cool slightly, and cautiously add 75 ml of water and 25 ml of saturated ammonium oxalate solution to assist in expelling oxides of nitrogen from solution.
+Evaporate again to point where SO3 fumes appear in neck of flask.

-Cool, transfer quantitatively with distilled water to a 100-mL volumetric flask, dilute to volume, and mix.
-Titrate a 25.0-mL aliquot with the 50% sodium hydroxide solution to a bromophenol blue indicator end point.
-Pipet a 25.0-mL aliquot of the digest into generator flask, add the determined amount of 50% sodium hydroxide solution to neutralize the excess sulfuric acid, then follow procedure for arsenic determination.
+Cool, transfer quantitatively with distilled water to a 100-ml volumetric flask, dilute to volume, and mix.
+Titrate a 25.0-ml aliquot with the 50% sodium hydroxide solution to a bromophenol blue indicator end point.
+Pipet a 25.0-ml aliquot of the digest into an arsine generator flask, add the determined amount of 50% sodium hydroxide solution to neutralize the excess sulfuric acid, then follow procedure for arsenic determination.
 Run a complete blank determination, without sample, using all reagents and steps in the procedure.
 Multiply the observed arsenic result by 4 to correct for dilution.